botlabs-gg/carlbot-docs/docs/tagstriggers.md

 ![Create Tag](_images/tag_create.png)

-?> Tags can get complicated, check out [Advanced Usage](#advanced-usage) for a more thorough explannation of Tagscript.
+?> Tags can get complicated, check out [Advanced Usage](#advanced-usage) for a more thorough explanation of Tagscript.

 ### Tag Commands